Dalal0/Tic-Tac-Toe-GUI-game-with-Thread/README.md

-# tic tac toe with AI-bot and multithread
+# Tic tac toe with AI-bot and multithread
 <hr>

 # Game options-